CUH Logo

 MRI scans

 A percutaneous BCHD fixture is made of titanium and will not be affected by the magnetic field.
-However, as there are potentially magnetic parts in the sound processor, you must take off the sound processor for an MRI scan.
+However, some manufacturers specify a maximum scan time as the abutment may get slightly warmer.
+As there are potentially magnetic parts in the sound processor, you must take off the sound processor for an MRI scan.
 Further safety guidelines for other medical procedures are available from the manufacturer.

 Patients implanted with a Cochlear Carina implant or Med-El SoundBridge VORP 502 should not have an MRI, and should not enter an MRI Suite or come into close proximity to other sources of strong magnetic fields.